rctrinity/biteco/README.md

  3. To run -> biteco
  4. Optional only: Add rpcworkqueue=48 (default is 16) in your bitcoin.conf

+ To stop biteco, touch ~/biteco/biteco/kill_biteco kill_biteco in same folder as biteco.py sends a kill trigger to the app. biteco will remove kill_biteco before exiting.

  The bitcoinlib rpc module uses your bitcoin.conf file to authenticate with the node.
  I have made setting up biteco a bit easier with the setup module.